Vathys3/Anthropos/README.md

 # The Structure of Anthropos

-[I will expaned opun this later, with a UML diagram, but currently I'm flexible]
+[I will expanded upon this later, with a UML diagram, but currently I'm flexible]

 Types of learning I want to support: